cdelashmutt-pivotal/tanzu-to-go-validation/README.md

 # Tanzu-to-go prequisite validation

-Clone this repo, and run "./check.sh" on Mac or Linux.
+Download and execute `check.sh` on Mac or Linux terminal or `Check.ps1` on Windows.